Zayn-Rekhi/CS180GroupProject/README.md

 ### UserGUI.java
 The UserGUI class extends thread to be runnable to start the GUI and enable user interaction with the system.
 It utilizes the client class in order to interact with the server and database, and opens the login panel when run.
 There are 4 Panel classes used to move between the GUI and showcase the different parts of the platform.
-#### ViewPostsPanel.java
-This panel is the page that shows a user's own posts and gives them the options to hide, show, or delete them.
-#### LoginPanel.java
-This panel is the login screen and allows the creation of users or loging in of already created users.
-From here you enter the rest of the platform.
-#### FriendsPanel.java
-The friends panel is the way users can interact with other users, searching for them to friend, unfriend, block, or unblock them.
-#### BlogPostsPanel.java
-The BlogPostPanel is the main page of the proram which showcases posts in a feed such as ones from friends, and is where users are able to create their own posts.
-On posts in the feed, one is able to comment or like other posts.